 Basic test done for eclampsia include

-• Blood pressure– high blood pressure is a problem in pregnancy.
+Blood pressure- high blood pressure in pregnancy is a problem.
 Blood pressure ≥140/90 is abnormal.

-• Complete blood count– This is important to examine blood cell indices.
+Complete blood count- This is important to examine blood cell indices.
 This include your red blood cell, white blood cell and platelet levels.
-Platelets help in would healing process.
-They are deficient in patients with complicated eclampsia.
+Platelets help in blood clotting.
+They can be deficient in patients with complicated eclampsia.
 This can result to bleeding.

 What Is The Treatment Of Eclampsia